Colleges by Location

 Campus Life

 Not everything at Hawaii Community College is about learning and grades: campus life is an essential part of your educational experience.
-Check out some details about students' life at Hawaii Community College.
+Check out some info about students' life at Hawaii Community College.

 Student Services

-There is a round-the-clock security patrol.
+There is a 24-hour security patrol.
 All in all, campus life at Hawaii Community College is rich and vibrant and provides everything most students need.

 FAQ